 (1) Regulated party.
 The regulated party is the producer or importer of the regulated fuel under OAR 340-253-0200(2).

 (2) Recipient notification requirement.
-If a regulated party intends to transfer ownership of fuel, it is the recipient’s responsibility to notify the transferor whether the recipient is a producer, an importer of blendstocks, a large importer of finished fuels, a small importer of finished fuels, or is not an importer.
+If a regulated party intends to transfer ownership of fuel, it is the recipient’s responsibility to notify the transferor whether the recipient is a producer, an importer of blendstocks, a large importer of finished fuels, a small importer of finished fuels, or is not an importer or otherwise registered under this program.
 The notification does not have to be in writing.

 (3) Recipient is an importer of blendstocks or a large importer of finished fuels above the rack.
 If a regulated party transfers the fuel to an importer of blendstocks or a large importer of finished fuels above the rack, the transferor and the recipient have the options and responsibilities under this section.